Yoons-B1/Chataigne-MIDI-MMC-Command-Module/README.md

 ## 3. Why This Module?

-Some timecode players (e.g. DOREMIDI MTC-30) have issues with:
+Some timecode players (e.g. DOREMiDi MTC-30) have issues with:

 * Standard MMC commands not triggering playback
 * Unstable behavior when using SysEx only